-- 5.1 The new Internal Audit Services contract includes a suite of key performance indicators (see Appendix 4) against which the new contractor will be reviewed on a quarterly basis.
-There are a total of 13 indicators, over 4 areas.
-From the first year of the contract records will be maintained for all 13, however performance can only be recorded on 11 of these as base line data is required for the final 2.
-Monitoring of these will commence in 2016/17.
+- 5.1 The new Internal Audit Services contract includes a suite of key performance indicators (see Appendix 5) against which the new contractor will be reviewed on a quarterly basis.
+There are a total of 11 indicators, over 4 areas.

 - 5.2 There are individual requirements for performance in relation to each indicator; however performance will be assessed on an overall basis as follows (for the first year):

 - 9-11 KPIs have met target = Green Status.

 - 5-8 KPIs have met target = Amber Status.

 - 4 or below have met target = Red Status.